 The Focused Deterrence program, known as "Operation Comeback" was launched in February 2018 followed by a second cohort in November 2018.
-New cohorts are expected to occur during 2020.
+New cohorts occurred in February 2021.

-Operation Comeback (Focused Deterrence) 2018-2020
+Operation Comeback (Focused Deterrence) 2018-2021

-• "On track" means the individual is substantially complying with the program and has not been caught with a firearm, has not been convicted of a violent crime, and is not otherwise serving a sentence in custody.
-Source: Shelby County District Attorney's Office.
-Rev. 12/2020
+- "On track" means the individual is substantially complying with the program and has not been caught with a firearm, has not been convicted of a violent crime, and is not otherwise serving a sentence in custody.
+Source: Shelby County District Attorney's Office. - NOTE: One February 2018 cohort participant and one November 2018 cohort participant who were on track are now deceased.
+One February 2021 participant is possibly deceased.
+Being verified.